 Tyro Go card reader accepts cards when connected with an app.

-The previous Tyro EFTPOS machines were subject to a serious outage in January 2021, rendering many small businesses in Australia unable to take cards for that time.
-We think it was due to the outdated hardware, since they were old Worldline models that looked quite dated.
-Thankfully, they are replaced with the new models above.
+The previous Tyro EFTPOS machines were subject to a serious outage in January 2021, rendering many Australian businesses unable to take cards.
+We think it was due to the outdated hardware, since they were old, dated-looking Worldline models.
+Thankfully, they were replaced with the new models above.

-Zeller only has one card machine: the Zeller Terminal with a touchscreen interface.
-It can be used as a portable terminal or placed in a charging cradle on a countertop.
-As with Tyro Pro, it accepts chip, tap and swipe cards as well as mobile wallets.
+Terminal 1 can be used as a portable terminal or placed in a charging cradle (extra cost) on a countertop.
+It accepts swipe cards as well as tap and chip payments.

 Zeller Terminal in black and white